 Chairman Carper Announces Call for Nominations for the 2014 Rick Rescorla National Award for Resilience

-WASHINGTON—Today, Senator Tom Carper (D-Del.), Chairman of the Homeland Security and Governmental Affairs Committee, announced an open call for nominations for the 2014 Rick Rescorla National Award for Resilience, sponsored by the Department of Homeland Security.
-All nominations must be submitted by July 17 in order to be considered for this year’s award.
+WASHINGTON—Today, Senate Homeland Security and Government Affairs Committee Chairman Tom Carper (D-Del) announced an open call for nominations for the 2014 Rick Rescorla National Award for Resilience, sponsored by the Department of Homeland Security (DHS).

-For more information on the Rick Rescorla National Award for Resilience and how to nominate an individual or organization, visit www.dhs.gov/rick-rescorla-national-award-resilience.
+For more information on the Rick Rescorla National Award for Resilience and how to nominate an individual or organization, visit www.dhs.gov/rrraward.
+All nominations must be submitted by email to the following DHS email address: email@example.com.
 The nomination forms and supporting materials must be returned no later than July 17, 2014 in order to be considered for recognition in 2014.